Blisto91/dxvk-wiki/Common-issues.md

 err:   D3D11Device::CreateBuffer: D3D11_BIND_STREAM_OUTPUT not supported
 err:   D3D11Device::CreateGeometryShaderWithStreamOutput: Not implemented
 ```

+## Performance

+When experiencing unexpectedly low performance, try setting the CPU governor to `performance`.
+This is a general recommendation for native OpenGL and Vulkan games as well.

+Some games, such as Far Cry 3, will run poorly on CPUs with more than four threads.
+Currently, the only known workaround is to disable all but four CPU cores prior to launching the game.

 ## Reporting an issue
 First off, make sure the issue you're experiencing has not yet been reported by someone else.